linsalrob/sphae/README.md

 #For newer ONT sequencing data where polishing is not required, run the command
 sphae run --input tests/data/nanopore-subset --sequencing longread --output example -k --no_medaka

-#For PacBio sequencing data, run the longread seuqencing with no polishing
-sphae run --input <pacbio sequencing>  --sequencing longread --output example -k --no_medaka

 #To run either of the commands on the cluster, add --executor slurm to the command.
 There is a little bit of setup to do here.
 #Setup a ~/.config/snakemake/slurm/config.yaml file - https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/slurm.html#advanced-resource-specifications